 The Growth of Antlers in Roe Deer (by age)

-- Button spikes – In the autumn of the first year of the male Roe’s life 2 button like spikes grow from the skull.
+- Button spikes – In the autumn of the first year of the male Roe’s life 2 button like unbranched spike antlers grow from the skull.
 These are cast in the autumn.

 - Spikes – In the spring of the following year, normally in February or March, two branch are grown, occasionally these have 2 ends or tines.
 These are cast in October.